fjames86/dragons/README.md

 # dragons
-Common Lisp DNS client.
+This is a Common Lisp DNS client.
+You can use it to query a DNS server for information, typically to resolve hostnames into IP addresses.

 ## 1. Introduction
 DNS is the standard system for mapping IP addresses to hostnames.
+It can also be used for other purposes, such as SRV records which can be used by clients to locate services on the network.

 ## 2. Usage
 The main function is `QUERY` which accepts a question or list of questions to send to the DNS.